StacySoulmate/CS50/README.md

-This is the cs50 respoitory
+This is the cs50 respository